Using Exploratory Questions#

 Collecting, Merging, and Creating New Data#

-This also demonstrates one of the key ways that one answers Exploratory Questions: by collecting and merging datasets that had not previously been pulled together.
+The work of answering Exploratory Questions is also often not in the modelling, but rather in the data collection and merging.
+Because Exploratory Questions are about understanding how different features relate to one another, collecting and merging datasets that have not previously been pulled together is often key to generating answers.
 Sometimes this data collection requires no more than finding people who already have the data you need, getting it, and finding a way to merge different data sources (e.g., data on power plant CO2 emissions and data on building energy use), while in other situations this will entail building new datasets yourself by doing things like using Natural Language Processing to make collections of documents (contracts, patient files, public records) analyzable systematically.

 But Where Do I Get Data?#